Networkcaretaker/garden_app/.docs/ai-notes.md

 10. Sort image size and rotation.
 Add thumbnail images
 11. Create Preview page for projects in Admin, Use same layout as website Project page
     - Website Project page will have Header and Footer
-    - Admin ProjectPreview Page will have options to edit project and edit images
+    - Admin ProjectPreview Page will have options to edit project and edit images **DONE**
+    - Add edit image page
 12. Create EditImage page to admin to edit image metadata
 13. Add About, Services and Why US to website **DONE**
 14. Add social links to website